Ruger released their newest handgun: the Security-9.

 - Blued slide finish

-- Front cocking serrations on slide
+- Front cocking serrations on the slide

 - Glass-filled nylon frame, with 4-slot Picatinny rail

 - Through-hardened alloy steel slide and barrel